What is the biggest divorce settlement in the U.S.? Quick Answer

 - The most expensive divorce occurred in 2019 when MacKenzie Scott, formerly MacKenzie Bezos, received a 4% stake in Amazon, worth approximately $36 billion, as part of her divorce settlement with Jeff Bezos.
 This settlement made Scott one of the wealthiest women globally.

-A Look at the Biggest Divorce Settlement in History, as of 2023
+A Look at the Biggest Divorce Settlement in History, as of 2025

-Divorce, a common occurrence in today's society, assumes a vastly different scale in the realm of most expensive divorces, leading to some of the most staggering settlements in legal history.
+Divorce, a common occurrence in today's society, assumes a vastly different scale in the realm of the most expensive divorces, leading to some of the most staggering settlements in legal history.
 These high-profile cases stand in stark contrast to the typical divorce trends across the United States.

 Other notable billionaire divorces include: